 Individuals with a family history of cardiomyopathy or a personal history of any heart condition are considered to be at a heightened risk of cardiomyopathy, and should take extra care in monitoring their heart health.
 It is important to note that even children and young adults can experience cardiac disorders like cardiomyopathy.

-Promptly consult with a physician if you are experiencing mild symptoms that are consistent with cardiomyopathy.
+Promptly consult with a physician about treatment if you are experiencing mild symptoms that are consistent with cardiomyopathy.
 In the event that you or someone around you is having difficulty breathing, chest pain that lasts longer than a few minutes, or has lost consciousness, call 9-1-1.

-Tampa General Hospital ranks as one of America's Best Hospitals for Cardiology and Heart Surgery according to U.S. News & World Report.
 To consult with a cardiologist regarding cardiomyopathy symptoms, use Tampa General Hospital’s online PhysicianFinder.